SaaS subscription models: performance-based VS. one-time pricing.

 - Static in a dynamic environment

 Often, when purchasing the rights to use the software via one-off payment, you buy-in to the software state at that specific moment.
-This means your purchase does not always include or guarantee all future features or continuous development in your favor.
+This means your purchase does not always include or guarantee all future features or continuous development in your favour.

 - Wrongly estimating value